 Setting 5 is the NXL full-automatic fire mode.
-It functions similarly to the PSP fire modes except, after the $3^{rd}$ semi-automatic shot, the user may pull and hold the trigger for the marker to fire in full-automatic.
+It functions similarly to the PSP fire modes except, after the 3rd semi-automatic shot, the user may pull and hold the trigger for the marker to fire in full-automatic.

-Fire Mode Max ROF - The maximum rate of fire setting only applies to the $2^{nd}$ , $3^{rd}$ , $4^{th}$ , and $5^{th}$ fire modes.
-The max rate of fire is adjustable from 14 to 20 balls per second in /4 balls per second increments.
+Fire Mode Max ROF - The maximum rate of fire setting only applies to the 2nd, 3rd, 4th, and 5th fire modes.
+The max rate of fire is adjustable from 10 to 25 balls per second in 1⁄2 balls per second increments.
 It also has an unlimited setting.
-The default is 4, which is roughly 14.75 balls per second.
 Oscillator inconsistencies from chip to chip make it impossible to time perfectly, so the only true way to check rate of fire is to use a Pact Timer or ballistic chronograph.
 The red radar chronographs commonly found at fields are NOT reliable.